MerginMaps/docs/src/field/broken-project/index.md

 The error can be identified by notification *Failed to save changes* in the <MobileAppName /> when a feature is added or modified.
-![Failed to save changes error](./saving_failed_bug.png "Failed to save changes error") connected with the diagnostics log error *Failed to commit changes ... wrong data type for attribute ...*, e.g.
+![Failed to save changes error](./saving_failed_bug.png "Failed to save changes error") In the diagnostic log, you may find errors such as Failed to commit changes, or ... wrong data type for attribute ....

 ```
 2023-12-05 09:04:25.058221+0100 Input[2593:32260] "2023-12-05T08:04:25.058Z CommitChanges: Failed to commit changes:\nERROR: 1 feature(s) not added.\n\n  Provider errors:\n    wrong data type for attribute 12 of feature -2: 10\n"